Altoiids/makers-project/README.md

 Run the terminal in that folder and install all necessary packages.
 Type 'python3 server1.py' in terminal and run it.
 Then type 'python3 client1.py' in terminal and run it.
+You have to enter name of video in the 13th line of code(filename = "enter name") in server1.py file and keep the video file and code file in the same folder

 Author
 Somya Chawla